Koszul duality patterns in Floer theory: Hochschild cohomology computations

 We next explain how to deal with this tricky point.
 Namely, recall from Prop.~(\ref{compacts}) that $A_\Gamma$ is the graded algebra obtained as

 On the other hand, given integers $\sigma_v \in \f{Z}$ for every vertex $v$, we can define another graded algebra: where $S_v[n_v]$ denotes a graded object whose grading is shifted down by $n_v$.
 Clearly, $A_\Gamma$ and $\tilde{A}_\Gamma$ are graded Morita equivalent (in particular, derived equivalent).
-Therefore, (graded) Hochschild cohomology of $A_\Gamma$ and $\tilde{A}_\Gamma$ are canonically isomorphic (see for ex. \cite[Sec.
+Therefore, the (graded) Hochschild cohomologies of $A_\Gamma$ and $\tilde{A}_\Gamma$ are canonically isomorphic (see for ex. \cite[Sec.
 (1c)]{seidelflux}).
 Hence, for the purpose of computing Hochschild cohomology of $A_\Gamma$, we can choose the shifts $\sigma_v$ so that the shifted algebra is supported in even degrees.
 In fact, using the standard tree form of $\Gamma$ as in Fig.~(\ref{fig1}), we simply shift the object $S_v$ up $S_v[-\delta_v]$, where $\delta_v$ is the distance from the root to the vertex $v$.
-In this way, any arrow in the double $\mathrm{D}\Gamma$ is in degree $0$ (resp.
-2) if it points towards (resp. away from) the root.
+In this way, any arrow in the double $\mathrm{D}\Gamma$ is in degree $0$ or $2$ according to whether it points towards or away from the root.

-{\bf Summary:} To compute $HH^*(A_\Gamma)$ as a graded Gerstenhaber algebra, we first check that it is possible to shift gradings so that $A_\Gamma$ is supported in even degrees.
-Then, forget the grading all together, and treat $A_\Gamma$ as an ungraded algebra; compute the algebra structure of Hochschild cohomology of the ungraded algebra by relating it to previous computations using derived equivalences of ungraded algebras in Thm.~(\ref{ricky}), this will have only the cohomological grading $r$, and finally reinstate the $s$-grading on $HH^*(A_\Gamma)$ by finding explicit (graded) cocycles for the generators of Hochschild cohomology as an algebra.
+{\bf Summary} To compute $HH^*(A_\Gamma)$ as a graded Gerstenhaber algebra, we follow this procedure: \begin{itemize} \item First check that it is possible to shift gradings so that $A_\Gamma$ is supported in even degrees. \item Forget the grading all together, and treat $A_\Gamma$ as an ungraded algebra. \item Compute the algebra structure of Hochschild cohomology of the ungraded algebra by relating it to previous computations using derived equivalences of ungraded algebras in Thm.~(\ref{ricky}).
+This algebra will have only the cohomological grading $r$. \item Finally, reinstate the $s$-grading on $HH^*(A_\Gamma)$ by finding explicit (graded) cocycles for the generators of Hochschild cohomology as an algebra. \end{itemize}